 As a result, the hole will be exposed and vulnerable to particles getting stuck to it.
 Once the clot is affected, it can lengthen the healing time.
 This can be painful and may last for at least three days to one week.

 What causes dry sockets?

-Some food can trigger dry socket and these should be avoided within three days after tooth extraction since that is when the gums are at most vulnerable.
-It is best to eat room temperature food and beverages.
+Some food can trigger dry sockets, and these should be avoided within three days after tooth extraction since that is when the gums are at most vulnerable.
+It is best to eat room-temperature food and beverages.

 How to avoid dry sockets?

 To avoid complications from dry sockets, it is best to contact your dentist for recommendations if it needs cleaning or if you see signs of infection.
 If non-professional cleaning is fine, use the prescribed mouthwash.

 If pain in the extraction site occurs, you may opt to use Ibuprofen or other over-the-counter medicine.
 You may also lessen the pain by applying ice packs in the area.

 It is also best to eat soft foods within the first 24 hours to avoid cheek biting and minimize chewing.
 Some foods you may eat are bananas, mashed potatoes, oatmeal, soft bread, soup, and steamed fish.